emtee40/SurvivalManual-wiki/BasicMechanicalSkills.md

 #### **6. Practice and Resourcefulness**
    - **Regular Practice**: Like any skill, mechanical abilities improve with practice.
 Regularly work on small projects to hone your skills.
    - **Resourcefulness**: In a survival situation, think creatively.
 Use what’s available to solve problems, even if it means using materials or tools in unconventional ways.

----

-This addition should provide readers with a solid foundation in basic mechanical skills that are crucial for survival.